 Craving pizza?
 Some of the very best in Paris (according to yours truly) is at Il Posto, at 356 rue des Pyrénées (Metro Pyrénées).
 It’s worth the hike to the mid-heights of Rue de Belleville (not to mention that you can see the Eiffel Tower far off in the distance from the corner at Rue des Pyrénées.)

-See my guide to the best Italian restaurants in Paris for my full assessment of this unassuming but excellent pizzeria.
+See our guide to the best Italian restaurants in Paris for my full assessment of this unassuming but excellent pizzeria.

 Finally, the area is increasingly becoming a popular spot for vegetarian and vegan culinary experiences.
-See this list for some good suggestions on meat-free places to eat in the vicinity.
 One place I’ve been to and can recommend is Primeur Cantine (4, Rue Lemon), a cheerful cantine on the adorable little street behind Rue Denoyez.

 Since its origins as a cheerful wine-making villages dotted with guinguettes (musical cafés featuring folk performers), Belleville has long been associated with nightlife of a mythical Parisian variety.